frees-io/freestyle/docs/src/main/tut/docs/rpc/README.md

 * `@option`: used to define the equivalent headers in `.proto` files.
 * `@service`: it tags the `@free` algebra as an [RPC] service, in order to derive server and client code (macro expansion). **Important**: `@free` annotation should go first, followed by `@service` annotation, and not inversely.
-* `@rpc`: this annotation indicates that the method is an RPC service.
+* `@rpc(Protobuf)`: this annotation indicates that the method is an RPC service.
+It receives as argument the type of serialization that will be used to encode/decode data, `Protocol Buffers` in the example. `Avro` is also supported as the another type of serialization.

 We'll see more details about these and other annotations in the following sections.